Learning Poisson Binomial Distributions: Introduction

-We note that since each sample drawn from $X$ is a $\log(n)$-bit string, the number of bit-operations performed by our first algorithm is \emph{quasilinear} in the length of its input.
-The sample complexity of both our algorithms is not far from optimal, since $\Omega(1/\eps^2)$ samples are required even to distinguish the (simpler) Binomial distributions $B(n,1/2)$ and $B(n,1/2 + \eps/\sqrt{n})$, which have variation distance $\Omega(\eps).$
+We note that, since every sample drawn from $X$ is a $\log(n)$-bit string, {for constant $\delta$} the number of bit-operations performed by our first algorithm is \emph{quasilinear} in the length of its input.
+Moreover, the sample complexity of both algorithms is close to optimal, since $\Omega(1/\eps^2)$ samples are required even to distinguish the (simpler) Binomial distributions ${\rm Bin}(n,1/2)$ and ${\rm Bin}(n,1/2 + \eps/\sqrt{n})$, which have total variation distance $\Omega(\eps).$ {Indeed, in view of this observation, our second algorithm is essentially sample-optimal.}

 Motivated by these strong learning results for PBDs, we also consider learning a more general class of distributions, namely distributions of the form $X = \sum_{i=1}^n w_i X_i$ which are \emph{weighted} sums of independent Bernoulli random variables.
 We give an algorithm which uses $O(\log n)$ samples and runs in $\poly(n)$ time if there are only constantly many different weights in the sum: